Field-aware Calibration: A Simple and Empirically Strong Method for Reliable Probabilistic Predictions

-Let us look at an example, the details of which will be shown in Section \ref{sec:obs}.
-We train a multi-layer perceptron (MLP) over a public dataset\footnote{The Lending Club loan data: https://www.kaggle.com/wendykan/lending-club-loan-data} to predict whether an issued loan would be in default.
-The trained neural network achieves a high AUC (area under curve) score on the test set.
-Unfortunately, we found the predicted probabilities unfair among borrowers in different states in the U.S. In this case, the trained model seems ``powerful'' for certain utility functions such as the AUC score, but it is unreliable because of the large miscalibration error and unfairness to some specific subsets of data.
-Therefore, it is crucial to calibrate the predictions so as not to mislead the decision maker.
+Let us look at an example, the details of which are shown in Section~\ref{sec:obs}.
+We train a multi-layer perceptron (MLP) to predict whether an issued loan would be in default over a public dataset\footnote{Lending Club dataset: https://www.kaggle.com/wendykan/lending-club-loan-data}.
+The trained neural network works nicely with a high AUC score on the test set, which indicates that the model is probably ``good'' to be used to make decisions.
+Unfortunately, when we look into fine-grained results over borrowers in different states in the U.S., we found the model unreliable: It overestimates the defaulter probabilities for some states but underestimates the others.
+In this case, the trained model seems ``powerful'' for certain utility functions such as the AUC score, but is unreliable because of the large miscalibration error on some specific subsets of data.
+Therefore, it is crucial to calibrate the predictions so as not to mislead the decision-maker.

 For this purpose, we first raise the following question.

 {\it \textbf{Q1}.
 Given probabilistic predictions on a test dataset, how to measure the calibration error?}